 Universal public education is a cornerstone of our democratic society.
-Learn more about publicly funded education and its role in ensuring that the next generation has the skills and competencies needed to contribute to a fair and prosperous society.
+A strong public education system plays a key role in ensuring that the next generation has the skills and competencies needed to contribute to a fair and prosperous society.

 Research on publicly funded education